 Kafka is the "front door" of PNDA, allowing the ingest of high-velocity data streams, distributing data to all interested consumers and decoupling data sources from data processing applications and platform clients.

-It is normally not necessary to create a new producer to start acquiring network data as there are a growing number of data plugins that have already been integrated with PNDA.
+It is normally not necessary to create a new producer to start acquiring network data as any data is supported out of the box.
+Additionally, some encodings do benefit from special accommodations.
+But even for these, no new producer should be required as there are a growing number of data plugins that have already been integrated with PNDA.
 It’s not always clear which plugins to use for which data types, hence we’ve summarized some common combinations in the table at the bottom of this page.

-If you have have other data sources you want to integrate with PNDA it’s easy enough to write a PNDA producer – see producer.md
+If you do have other data sources you want to integrate with PNDA it’s easy enough to write a PNDA producer – see producer.md

 PNDA adopts a schema-on-read approach to data processing, so all data directed towards the platform is stored in as close to its raw form as possible.
-The only requirement is that each datum is encoded as a simple Avro schema fragment that adds the logical & network source of the data and a timestamp to the data payload.
+When data is persisted, each datum is ensured compliance to a consistent Avro wrapper that contains both the logical source of the data and a timestamp besides the data payload.

 Kafka data is stored in topics, each topic being divided into partitions and each partition being replicated to avoid data loss.
 Ingest is achieved by delivering data through a "producer" which is implemented to send data to one or more well defined topics by direct connection to the broker cluster.
 Load balancing is carried out by the broker cluster itself via negotiation with topic partition leaders.